"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 It comes with auto-updates plugins features, tight-air site security, image optimization and lazy load, and optimization, downtime monitoring, site scan, and backup, brute force attack protection, auto-publish, sharing, traffic stats, related posts, site speed, etc.

-All these features and more combined in JetPack helps save the installation of other related plugins.
+All these features and more combined in JetPack help save the installation of other related plugins.
 JetPack is the first plugin your WordPress site needs.

 Before this plugin, I was using the Atomic Block – Gutenberg editor.